TreeinRandomForest/treeinrandomforest.github.io/_posts/2021-03-25-dragonflydocs.markdown

 dom_euc_num_groups_per_group_size: The number of groups to try per group size.

 dom_euc_poly_order: Order of the polynomial kernle to be used for Euclidean domains.
+Default is 1 (linear kernel).

 dom_euc_use_additive_gp: Whether or not to use an additive GP.

 dom_euc_use_same_bandwidth: If true,  will use same bandwidth on all dimensions.
-Applies only
+Applies only when kernel_type is se or matern.
+Default=False.

 dom_int_add_group_size_criterion: Specify how to pick the group size,  should be one of {max, sampled}.